mcapuccini/TheSparkBox/README.md

 - Two Spark workers
 - A Jupyter interface for interactive analysis

-Everything is going to get deployed on you workstation, so you will be able to test your Spark applications locally.
+Everything is going to get deployed on your workstation, so you will be able to test your Spark applications locally.
 The advantege of this approach over running Spark applications in `local` mode, is that you will get a sandbox that is closer to a real production environment.

 ## Table of Contents